avatao/blog.avatao.com/_posts/2018-12-11-How-I-found-bugs-in-Google.md

 {"r0":"https://lh6.googleusercontent.com/dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5dmVyeXZlcnl2ZXJ5bG9uZ3N0cmluZw"}
 ```

-You should notice that the first response basically contains "ID_OF_THE_IMAGE":`"SOME_RANDOM_ID", and “SOME_RANDOM_ID”` appears in the second request as the value of `cosmoId`.
+You should notice that the first response basically contains `"ID_OF_THE_IMAGE":"SOME_RANDOM_ID"`, and `“SOME_RANDOM_ID”` appears in the second request as the value of `cosmoId`.
 Also, the second response contains a direct link to the image.

 I don't really see the reason behind using two API endpoints for processing an image because it feels a little overcomplicated - that's why I thought Slides had some legacy parts worth focusing on.
 So I replayed those requests above with different cookies.
 I prefer built-in tools so I copied the **cURL** command from the Chrome DevTools and replaced the `Cookie` header with the cookies from one of my other sessions.
 Fortunately, the authorization was missing from these endpoints, so with a valid Google session cookie I could get a direct URL of any picture from any drive (if I had the ID of the file)!